 Resource consents are capitalised on the basis of the costs incurred.
-These costs are amortised over their useful lives, considered to be the period of time until their expiry.
+The Group remeasures Resource Consents at fair value, along with its Generation Assets, as they are intrinsically linked.
+Resource Consents are amortised over their useful lives, considered to be the period of time until their expiry.
+Details of Generation Assets are provided within note 2(t).